-From the jaw-dropping steeps of Valdez to the jagged terrain of Utah's Wasatch Front, the Jones Flagship Snowboard delivers power and precision for charging big alpine faces, floating across snorkel-deep powder, and stomping hefty cliff drops.
-New for this season, Spoon 3.
-0 upturns the base edges of the board, starting at the rockered point and continuing through the nose and tail.
+Contentedly sitting atop the freeride food chain, the Jones Flagship Snowboard delivers power and precision for charging everything from the jaw-dropping steeps of Valdez to the jagged terrain of Utah's Wasatch Front.
+A 3D contour base 3.
+0 shape upturns the base edges of the board, starting at the rockered point and continuing through the nose and tail.
 This upturned, 3D-shaped base smoothly redirects snow around the board's tip and tail, eliminating the "plowing" effect of traditional boards.
 Ultimately, it maximizes deep snow buoyancy while creating fluid edge-to-edge transitions.
-The board's Directional Rocker features a large, blunted nose with an elongated rocker for ample float when your local mountain gets buried.
-Responsive camber underfoot rails with precision and holds steady on the steepest faces, thanks in part to Mellow Magne-Traction edges.
+The board's Directional Rocker features a large, blunted nose with an elongated rocker for ample float when your local mountain gets buried with fresh snow.
+Responsive camber underfoot rails with precision and holds steady on the steepest faces, with extra help from the grippy Traction Tech 2.
+0 edges.
 On the inside, the Power core is comprised of triple-density wood with bamboo stringers for extra strength and snap.
 Power V Basalt Stringers maximize energy transfer to the tip and tail, also preventing the tips from chattering at high speeds.
 Another innovative additive are Flax fibers, which create high-performance damping when you're charging through choppy snow and uneven terrain.

 Options, sizes, colors available on Backcountry

 Jones Snowboards Flagship Snowboard

 *Shipping and Returns: Some exclusions apply, see cart on Backcountry for details